edevost/foxmask/docs/installation.rst

 To test FoxMask on your own set of images, you will have to make your images available to the virtual machine.
-To do so, we recommend saving your image set on an usb drive, and make the drive available to VirtualBox.
+To do so, we recommend saving your image set on an USB drive, and make the drive available to Virtual-Box.
 There are many good tutorials on the web explaining the process:

 * http://www.dedoimedo.com/computers/virtualbox-usb.html